estate.co

 Culture Shock—In the Best Way Possible

 NWA punches far above its weight in arts and culture.
 Crystal Bridges Museum of American Art brings in rotating exhibits you’d expect in Chicago or New York; its sister venue, the Momentary, hosts indie concerts and edgy installations.
 Fayetteville’s Walton Arts Center books Broadway tours and top-tier comedians.
 Meanwhile, you’ll stumble on craft fairs, bluegrass shows, and film festivals in former warehouses turned “maker” spaces.
+Foodies rejoice: from James Beard-nominated chefs in Bentonville to Vietnamese street food in Springdale, “just another chain restaurant” is becoming rare.

 Traffic Is Manageable—Except at Rush Hour and Razorback Games